 An avalanche injures Hans, and the ensuing rescue attempt results in Johannes breaking a leg, leaving the trio stranded atop the mountain hoping that Christian will notice their entry into the mountain hut log and assemble some sort of rescue.
 Hans eventually succumbs to high altitude cerebral edema (altitude sickness to you and me), resulting in him becoming delirious and, at times, even suicidal.
 Needless to say, the romantic triangle that could have developed never trudges into such predictable territory as romantic triangles often do, and it is soon replaced by the simple tale of three people attempting to survive near impossible odds.

 Riefenstahl impresses as an actress, and if you are able to forget for a moment that she would go on a few years later to turn Hitler into a godlike Wotan figure descending from the clouds to deliver rousing speeches to masses of Sieg Heiling Germans, she exudes an instant likability.
 There’s an natural air of vitality and energy about her that she endears herself.
 She’s sort of like the tomboy best friend, the cute one you don’t date but love to go hiking with.
 Of course, this best friend eventually turns out to be a Nazi propagandist, and that sort of sours the milk.
-In 1933, after making her last film as an actress (SOS Iceberg, again with Fanck), Riefenstahl launched her career as a director.
+In 1933, after making her last film with Fanck (SOS Iceberg), Riefenstahl launched her career as a director.
 The Blue Light treads familiar territory, as it is set in the Alps and once again prominently features mountaineering.
-But where as Fanck strove for as much realism as possible, Riefenstahl’s film goes whole hog in on mysticism.
-It was while watching her in movies like these that Hitler became infatuated with Riefenstahl and began the process of bringing her into the Nazi party.
-Riefenstahl directed a series of pro-German, if not pro-Nazi, documentaries, all of which are considered landmark technical achievements.
+But where as Fanck strove for realism even in the sometimes dreamlike The Holy Mountain, Riefenstahl’s film goes whole hog in on mysticism.
+Hitler became infatuated with Riefenstahl and began the process of bringing her into the Nazi party.

+She directed a series of pro-German, if not pro-Nazi, documentaries, all of which are considered landmark technical achievements.
 These included a documentary on the 1936 Berlin Olympics and 1933’s Victory of Faith, a propaganda piece that became something of an embarrassment when one of the chief subjects, Ernst Rohm, was executed during the Night of the Long Knives.
-Rohm was an open homosexual, as were several other prominent members of the paramilitary stormtrooper organization Sturmabteilung, of which Rohm was in command.
-Rohm was eventually caught up in the purge and charged by Himmler and Goring with plotting to overthrow Hitler.
+Rohm was an open homosexual, as were several other prominent members of the paramilitary stormtrooper organization, Sturmabteilung, of which Rohm was in command.
+He was eventually caught up in the purge and charged by Himmler and Hermann Göring with plotting to overthrow Hitler.
 Hitler, however, still considered Rohm a friend, and did as much as he could to put off the man’s death.
 When Rohm refused to commit “honorable suicide” however, he was executed.

-Director Arnold Fanck apparently ran afoul of German propaganda minister Joseph Goebbels early on.
-After making such films as Storm Over Mont Blanc — a film featuring a French hero — Fanck found it increasingly difficult to work, until he finally capitulated and began working on projects for both the German and Japanese government.
+Arnold Fanck, on the other hand, ran afoul of German propaganda minister Joseph Goebbels early on.
+After making such films as Storm Over Mont Blanc, featuring a French hero, Fanck found it increasingly difficult to work, until he finally capitulated and began working on projects for both the German and Japanese government.
 When the war ended, Fanck’s career was dead, and he faded into obscurity, his final days being spent working as a lumberjack.
 It wasn’t until more recently that Fanck’s adventure films were rediscovered and he collected groups of admirers who appreciated his much more natural approach to film making.
 Mountain adventure films have come and gone since Fanck, but Fanck is where this type of adventure begins.
 Even if his became a forgotten name, his adventure films still stand as some of the best ever made, and his combination of documentary and drama informs many modern films.
 His camera studies the mountain intently, dwells on the natural wonders such behemoths generate: the dance of cloud shadows over snow fields and rags, the glistening tunnels and pits of ice fields, the bizarre swirls of powder kicked up by winds cascading over the peaks.
 Unencumbered by the modern thirst for special effects, Fanck simply lets the mountain be a mountain.